Cookies on this website

 Research Fellow

-Prior to joining Oxford, I held Post-Doctoral Research Associate positions at Durham University, Umeå University, and University College London.
-During my role at Durham, I contributed to a multi-disciplinary, multi-institutional project that examined the impact of integrated care systems on the health and well-being of children and young people.
-At Umeå, I was involved in a realist review exploring how multi-component (re)engagement interventions may meet the needs of young people in vulnerable ‘NEET’ situations.
+Prior to joining Oxford, I held postdoctoral research positions at Durham University, Umeå University (Sweden), and UCL.
+At Durham, I contributed to a large, multi-disciplinary, multi-institutional project examining the impact of integrated care systems on the health and well-being of children and young people.
+At Umeå, I conducted a realist review exploring how multi-component (re)engagement interventions can address the needs of young people in vulnerable ‘NEET’ situations.

 More details about my research profile may be found at: https://orcid.org/0000-0001-5558-8567 and https://www.researchgate.net/profile/Emily-Owen-Boukra